Squash at the 2015 Pan American Games

-Squash competitions at the 2015 Pan American Games in Toronto were held from July 11 to 17.
-The venue for the competitions was Direct Energy Centre (Exhibition Centre), due to naming rights the venue were known as the latter for the duration of the games.
+Squash competitions at the 2015 Pan American Games in Toronto was held from July 11 to 17.
+The venue for the competitions was Direct Energy Centre (Exhibition Centre), due to naming rights the venue was known as the latter for the duration of the games.
+The venue also staged the racquetball.
 A total of six events were contested (three each for men and women).

 Competition schedule

 The following is the competition schedule for the squash competitions: